Chris-Vander-Linden/horned-beast/README.md

 Start time: 12:00 PM.
 1/11/2023

-Finish time: _____
+Finish time: 11:00 PM.
+1/16/2023

-Actual time needed to complete: _____
+Actual time needed to complete: 5 hours

-Notes: I can probably complete this project in under 2 hours but I might add a few extra features, which will increase the time.
+Notes: I spent some extra time working on the header in preparation for including forms.